-BTU Calculator for Florida
+Florida BTU Calculator

 Detailed heating and cooling load estimate sized for Florida heat and humidity.
 Pre-set to Zone 1 (very hot) with humidity-friendly assumptions.
 Adjust for your location below.
+Most Florida rooms need 20–28 BTU per sq ft for cooling — enter your room below including duct condition for an accurate result.

 Updated for 2026 SEER2 standards and Florida electricity rates.